Aardvark-team/Aardvark/information/syntax.md

 ```
 function x as this {}
 ```
 This allows you to customize the name of this.
 Function in Aardvark are not built to be like classes as they are in JavaScript, use a class for that.
 The this is used mainly for dynamic functions, functions that you create programitally.
 If you want your function to have a specific return type, use the -> operator: `function x() -> Type {}`.
-Function parameters can also require a certain type: `function x(param: type) {}`.
-You can also require one of many types for a parameter: `function x(param: [Type1, Type2]) {}`.You can also set a default value for parameters: `function x(param=x) {}`.
+Function parameters can also require a certain type: `function x(type param) {}`.
+You can also require one of many types for a parameter: `function x([Type1, Type2] param) {}`.You can also set a default value for parameters: `function x(param=x) {}`.
 This is a lot at once, so let me give you an example using this all at once:
 ```
-function powPow(x: [String, Number] = 1) as this -> Number {
+function powPow([String, Number] x = 1) as this -> Number {
   if typeof(x) == String
     x = Number(x)
   return this.lastResult = x^x